resbazaz/organization/GOVERNANCE.md

 A committee may be terminated by a unanimous vote from the executive committee.
 Members of a committee should contribute and participate regularly in their respective event.
 Committee members who have not been active in the past 12 months will be asked if they want to become emeritus members and recant their commit and voting rights until they become active again.
 The list of committee members, active and emeritus (with dates at which they became active) is public on the ResBaz website.

-The executive committee can be terminated by [help].
+The executive committee can be terminated by unanimous vote of all non-executive committee members, standing and ad-hoc.

 ### Current standing committees

 #### Executive committee

-The executive committee organizes the ResBaz community and event governance.
+The executive committee, made up of current members of all other standing committees, organizes the ResBaz community and guides strategic planning.
+Thus, the executive committee is sensitive to the needs and wishes of each standing committee, while also containing non-partisan ResBaz community members from other event committees.

-The executive committee is made up of [names], [names], [name], [names], and [names].
+The current executive committee is made up of [names], [names], [name], [names], and [names].

-See ResBaz Leadership below for more detail.
+See ResBaz Leadership below for more detail on tasks overseen by the executive committee.

 #### Conference committee